 Each year the college music department sponsors a series of four chamber music concerts by guest artists.
-Through cooperative booking with Universities in the area an outstanding series on international attractions is obtained.
-The schedule for next year includes the Vlach String Quartet from Czechoslovakia, the New Danish String Quartet, and the Wiener Solisten.
+Through cooperative booking with Universities in the area an outstanding series of international attractions is obtained.
+The schedule for this academic year includes the Deller Consort, Alma Trio, Paganini Quartet and the Danzi Woodwind Quintet.
 These concerts included on the student activity ticket, are held in the smaller of our two concert halls, McCray Auditorium.
 They are under the direction of Dr. Millard Laing, chairman of the Music Department.